 Tube hangers are sturdy, inexpensive, easy to acquire, and are used for just about everything: blouses, t-shirts, sweaters, dresses, folded over pants and skirts.
-They range from slim to bulky.
 If you have collected a variety of these colorful hangers…beware!
 It makes the closet look messy and clothes tend to slide off their smooth surface.
-Plastic is a material I suggest be phased out of the home altogether, and considered primarily for garage, attic and basement storage containers.
-If you prefer plastic tube hangers, use the same size and color for visual consistency; this alone will make the closet look and feel more organized.
+Plastic is a material I suggest be phased out of the home whenever possible, and considered primarily for garage, attic and basement storage containers, and areas where liquids can spill and permanently damage the container.
+If you already have or prefer plastic tube hangers, use the same size and color for visual consistency; this alone will make the closet look and feel more organized.

-Padded sweater hangers are cute and remind me of babies.
-They are meant to prevent stretching at the shoulders, but I have witnessed stretching just as well.
-They also take up a lot of space and are difficult to slide across a hanging bar when searching through the closet.
-The key to preventing hangers from stretching sweaters is 1) wear them regularly, and 2) fold and stack sweaters instead of hanging.
+Padded sweater hangers are meant to prevent stretching at the shoulders, but I have witnessed stretching on them anyway.
+These hangers also take up a lot of space and can be difficult to slide across a hanging bar when searching through the closet.
+The key to preventing hangers from stretching sweaters at the shoulder is to 1) wear them regularly, and/or 2) fold and stack sweaters instead of hanging.

-If you don’t mind the way your closet looks and how your clothing hangs with dry cleaner hangers, then go for it.
-If you wear the same dry-cleaned clothes every week it makes sense to consider keeping and using them as your regular hangers (please at least remove the plastic bag covers!)
+What about dry cleaner hangers?
+Why bother transferring clothes onto regular hangers when they are already hung when picked up from the cleaners?
+Dry cleaner hangers are slim and sleek, therefore take up little space…as long as they don’t bend and tweak out of shape.
+If you wear the same dry-cleaned clothes every week it makes sense to consider using them as your regular hangers (please at least remove the plastic bag covers!)
 If your clothes will be hanging for a while, transfer them onto better hangers, for safe storage and aesthetics.
 Otherwise, your clothes may lose their shape quicker.
-I have also witnessed rust deposits on clothes formed by metal hangers.
-They also bend out of shape quickly and snag other clothing.
+Typical dry cleaner hangers also bend out of shape quickly and snag other clothing.

-Slim velvet hangers of the same size and color give the closet a sleek, minimalist look and feel.
-They have a velvety finish, chrome or nickel hooks, and a good shape to the shoulders, which helps keep clothes from stretching and slipping to the floor.
-They work well for most lightweight tops and tanks, and are almost completely flat allowing you to hang many items close together, creating space where there was none.
+Slim hangers of the same size and color give the closet a sleek, minimalist look and feel.
+The ones I like to use have a velvety finish, chrome or nickel hooks, and a good shape to the shoulders, which helps keep clothes from stretching and slipping to the floor.
+They work well for most lightweight shirts, blouses, and tanks, and are almost completely flat allowing you to hang many items close together, creating space where there was none.

 Ready for more?
 Call (510) 229-7321 today to schedule a complimentary estimate for your closet and wardrobe organizing goals.
 Gift certificates are available.